-5 Takeaways From The First Democratic Debate
+5 Takeaways From The 1st Democratic Debate

 If the overarching question heading into the first debate of the 2020 presidential primary for Democratic voters was "Who can you see as president up there?" it's not certain they got a clear answer.